50% off all plans.Ends 10 June 2026Claim 50% off

 Source of Volume (SoV) decomposition answers the most important question in trade promotion: where did the incremental units actually come from?

-3. Retail Switching -- volume shifted from the same brand at another retailer (positive for retailer only)
+3. Retail Switching.
+Volume shifted from the same brand at another retailer.
+Positive for the host retailer only.

-4. Internal Cannibalization -- volume stolen from own products in the same store (negative for supplier)
+4. Internal Cannibalization.
+Volume stolen from your own products in the same store.
+Negative for supplier.

-A sixth source, Subsidized Base, captures volume that would have been purchased at full price regardless.
-The framework states that 50% of promoted sales would have happened anyway.
+A sixth source, Subsidized Base, captures volume that would have been purchased at full price regardless of the promotion.
+The framework benchmark: roughly 50 percent of promoted sales would have happened anyway.
+This is the single largest leak in most promotional P&Ls.

-The decomposition matters because each source has different implications for ROI, brand health, and strategic value.
 A unit gained through category expansion is worth far more than a unit pulled forward from a future purchase.
-Most FMCG companies track total uplift but never decompose it -- like measuring a patient's temperature without asking which organ is inflamed.
+Most FMCG companies track total uplift but never decompose it, which is like measuring a patient's temperature without asking which organ is inflamed.

 Formula & calculation